Regulators approve CSX’s purchase of a regional railroad - The Boston Globe

 CSX CEO Jim Foote said he looks forward to adding Pan-Am’s employees and serving the industries in the northeast that rely on railroads.
 Foote said he’s glad regulators “recognized the significant benefits this transaction will bring to shippers and other New England stakeholders.”

-Pan Am, which is based in North Billerica, Massachusetts, is expected to become part of Jacksonville, Florida-based CSX on June 1.
+Pan Am, which is based in North Billerica, Mass., is expected to become part of Jacksonville, Fla.-based CSX on June 1.

-Before the deal, CSX was already one of the nation’s largest railroads operating more than 21,000 miles (34,000 kilometers) of track in 23 Eastern states and two Canadian provinces.
+Before the deal, CSX was already one of the nation’s largest railroads operating more than 21,000 miles of track in 23 Eastern states and two Canadian provinces.